 PayPal is one of the largest online payment services in the world, offering two kinds of accounts for different use cases.
 PayPal calls these Personal and Business accounts.

-Personal PayPal accounts are best for those who like to shop or get paid online or for folks who like to split bills between more people.
-Business accounts are ideal for merchants or businesses as it offers additional features for them.
+Personal PayPal accounts are best for those who like to shop or get paid online or to split bills between more people.
+Business accounts are ideal for merchants or businesses and offers additional features for them.

 In this article, we'll break down everything you need to know about PayPal’s Personal and Business accounts.
 Plus, we'll mention an alternative to PayPal Business accounts – Wise Business.